tony10101105/ExpEmergence/README.md

 python fit_cluster_robustness_threshold.py
 ```

 We welcome you to use our code and data to exploit new insights and methods.
-NOTE: the data (csv files) is partially built upon the data from the paper [Observational Scaling Laws](https://github.com/ryoungj/ObsScaling).
+NOTE: the data *base_llm_benchmark_eval - base_llm_benchmark_eval.csv* that we built upon is from the paper [Observational Scaling Laws](https://github.com/ryoungj/ObsScaling).
 Thanks for their excellent work!

 ## Replication of LLM Evaluation
 You can evaluate any LLMs and run our experiments (note that replicating our csv files, including over 50 LLMs on 9 datasets, can be computationally expensive).
 Three steps are required to replicate a dataset (use mmlu as the example):